Eisleben: Helfta

-The Counts of Mansfield in 1229 endowed a nunnery on the grounds of their castle, then built another monastery at Helfta near Eisleben, which was founded in 1258.
+The Counts of Mansfeld in 1229 endowed a nunnery on the grounds of their castle, then built another monastery at Helfta near Eisleben, which was founded in 1258.
 Governed under either Benedictines or Cistercians, Helfta became known for its powerful and mystical abbesses, most of all Gertrude of Hackeborn, Gertrude the Great and Mechtild of Magdeburg.
 However, Duke Albrecht of Brunswick destroyed the nunnery in 1342.
 Rebuilt the following year, it was sometimes called the "crown of German convents".
 It closed in 1524, during the religious wars sometimes associated with Martin Luther, but reopened on a smaller scale until 1542, after which it became secularized, and controlled by local farmers.
-In 1712 it became a farm run by the Prussian state, and the buildings reused accordingly.
+In 1712 it became a farm run by the Prussian state, and the buildings were reused accordingly.
 In 1950, the German Democratic Republic turned it into a fruit farm.
 In 1994, after Germany's reunification, the Catholic Diocese of Magdeburg bought the property using donations from all over the world and soon began restoration.
 Cistercian nuns from Seligenthal in Bavaria moved into the cloister starting circa 1999, Since 2006 Helfta has been on the southern portion of a major European cultural route, the Romanesque Road.